How To Read Your Credit Report

-A list of all your credit inquiries will also appear on your credit report, since hard inquiries can act as a signal to lenders that you want or need more credit, which is another red flag.
+A list of all your credit inquiries will also appear on your credit report, since hard inquiries can act as a signal to lenders that you want or need more credit, which is another negative item.

 Step five: Dispute any errors

-If you come across any inconsistencies in any of the steps listed above—even if it’s as seemingly small as an incorrect zip code on an old address—contact the credit bureaus and the company that authorized the line of credit (like your credit card or student loan lender) and ask how to fix the error.
+The Fair Credit Reporting Act (FCRA) governs the collection and reporting of credit information, ensuring accuracy, fairness and privacy.
+If you come across any inconsistencies in any of the steps listed above — even if it’s seemingly as small as an incorrect zip code on an old address — contact the credit bureaus and the company that authorized the line of credit and ask how to fix the error.